 Founded in 1962, long before some of the other well-known French pharmacy brands, SVR was created by two pharmacists to cater specifically for those with sensitive skin.
-It was one of the original brands to come at skincare from a scientific, pharmaceutical angle - and it's truly amazing.
-If you struggle with sensitive skin, I urge you to try out some of their products - must notably the suncare.
-Where as some SPF formulas have a tendency of irritating sensitive skin, SVR have a way of creating sun creams that feel like second skin.
+It was one of the original brands to come at skincare from a scientific, pharmaceutical angle, and it's truly amazing.
+If you struggle with sensitive skin, I urge you to try out some of its products, most notably the suncare.
+Whereas some SPF formulas have a tendency to irritate sensitive skin, SVR has a way of creating sun creams that feel like second skin.

 SVR Laboratories Hydracid C50 Smoothing Radiance Mask (£30)

-Formulated with super hydrating hyaluronic acid to plump and boost radiance, this foaming mask is real instant pleaser.
-It also contains Poly Hydroxy Acid, Gluconolactone, to help exfoliate with minimal irritation.
-Plus, on top of all of that, if you're concerned about redness, it works to soothe stressed-out complexions too.
+Formulated with super-hydrating hyaluronic acid to plump and boost radiance, this foaming mask is a real instant pleaser.
+It also contains polyhydroxy acid gluconolactone to help exfoliate with minimal irritation.
+Plus, on top of all of that, if you're concerned about redness, it works to soothe stressed-out complexions, too.